 Storage

 Store the leftover raita in an airtight container in the fridge and consume it within a day or two.
 Sometimes water separates that doesn’t mean the yogurt has split.
-The excess water is due to the moisture released from cucumber.
+The excess water is due to the moisture released from the cucumber.
 Just stir in to combine.

-I wouldn’t recommend storing this yogurt cucumber dip in the freezer as cucumber and yogurt don't freeze well.
+I wouldn’t recommend storing this yogurt cucumber dip in the freezer, as cucumber and yogurt don’t freeze well.

 Serving Suggestions